 Of course!
 During the Inca Trail to Machu Picchu your main luggage can be stored at our office or at your hotel, both are for free.

 Please be ready with the following information (FROM EACH PARTICIPANT in your group).
 We cannot purchase an Lares Hike Machu Picchu tickets without the following information:

 SECOND, we require a deposit of US$200.00 per person in order to purchase a permit for the Lares Trek to Inca Trail Machu Picchu.
-You can make you deposit by clicking on the VISA or PAYPAL symbols on the top of our home page, or you can click on the VISA or PAYPAL symbols on our booking page or click here on the payment of your choice, either VISA or PAYPAL.
+You can make you deposit by clicking on the VISA or PAYPAL symbols on the top of our home page, or on our booking page.

 It would be greatly appreciated if you pay in cash at our office (US dollars or Peruvian soles) here in Cusco.
 We have many cash machines in the historical center to withdraw money.
 You can also pay by VISA or PAYPAL online but you will have to pay a 5.5% service charge, charged by VISA and PAYPAL.
 To pay your balance through PAYPAL, you need to log into your PAYPAL account using our email address of email@example.com.

 Unfortunately the answer is generally “No”.
 Once the tickets have been bought the government does not allow any changes, so we can’t change any departure dates.
 Tickets are not transferable nor refundable.
 With alternative treks we may be able to change dates for a fee depending on what has been already purchased.
 Please contact the office as soon as possible if you need to change your date.

 If you cancel your Lares Trail Trek, the deposit is not refundable at all!